Professor Hassan Ugail

 Professor Ugail also produced an image of what missing Madeleine McCann would look like on her 17th birthday, in 2020.

-View all experts in: Computer science.
+View all experts in: Space and AI.